-To obtain a benefit you must have TPD cover and satisfy the relevant requirements of the TelstraSuper Trust Deed and TAL Policy and have:
+To obtain a benefit you must have TPD cover in place and satisfy the relevant requirements of the TelstraSuper Trust Deed, TAL insurance policy and have:

-- ceased work with your employer (and been off work for at least three months*) if the Unable to Work TPD definition applies; or
+- been off work for at least three months* if the Unable to Work TPD definition applies; or

-- be unable to perform certain Activities of Daily Working without the physical assistance of another person if the Activities of Daily Working TPD definition applies.
+- be unable to perform all of the Domestic Duties or certain Activities of Daily Working without the physical assistance of another person if the Domestic Duties or Activities of Daily Working TPD definition applies.

 What benefits will be paid?

-Providing you meet the relevant criteria, you will be eligible to receive insurance benefits in addition to gaining early access to your super.
-These benefits may come as either a lump-sum or regular payments.
-In terms of the amount, this will depend on the type of insurance cover you have and how much you are insured for.
+Providing you meet the relevant criteria, you will be eligible to receive a TPD benefit in addition to gaining early access to your super account.
+These benefits may be paid as a lump-sum or regular income payments.
+In terms of the insurance payout amount, this will depend on the type and amount of TPD cover you have.

 What evidence do I need?

-A claim must be supported by medical evidence confirming you meet the criteria for TPD.
+A claim must be supported by medical evidence confirming that you meet the definition of TPD.
 Our insurer TAL will obtain medical information regarding your claimed condition from your treating doctors.
 TAL may request additional information in support of your claim.
-This may include employment, financial information as well as independent medical examinations or any other information deemed necessary as a part of your claim.
-TelstraSuper will review these requests to ensure that the request is reasonable.
+This may include employment and financial information as well as independent medical examinations or any other information deemed necessary as a part of your claim.
+The Trustee will review these requests to ensure that the request is reasonable.

-It may take some time for our insurer TAL to obtain the necessary information from various parties such as doctors, employers and third parties that they’ll need to assess the totality and permanency of your condition.
+It may take some time for our insurer TAL to obtain the necessary information from various parties such as doctors, employers and third parties in order to assess your medical condition.

 Terminal illness claim FAQs

-Can I receive benefits if I’ve been diagnosed with a terminal illness or injury?
+Can I receive a benefit if I’ve been diagnosed with a terminal illness or injury?

 In the unfortunate circumstance that you are diagnosed with a terminal illness or injury, you may be eligible for a terminal illness benefit payment.
-You do not have to cease work to qualify for this benefit, however certain criteria must be met for the release of the benefit.
+You do not have to cease work to qualify for this benefit, however certain criteria must be met before you can receive this benefit.

-If you believe you may be eligible to apply for a terminal illness benefit we’re here to help.
-Contact us and refer to the Making a Terminal Illness claim factsheet to find out more.
+If you believe you may be eligible to apply for a terminal illness benefit we’re here to help, please contact us and refer to the Making a Terminal Illness claim factsheet to find out more.